Accessibility Statement

 Compliance status

 The Trust’s website does not meet the requirements of the WCAG 2.1 AA standard and therefore it is not compliant.
 The website is within scope of the regulations.
 The website is not compliant with the current standards due to the age of the site and software used to construct it.
+The non-compliances and exemptions are listed below.

 Non-accessible content